The Sibling Effect: How Retaining Struggling Readers Impacts Brothers and Sisters

 Figlio and his team examined the “sibling spillover” effect from Florida’s “Just Read, Florida!” initiative, which was enacted in 2002.
 It requires students to reach a Level Two benchmark on the statewide reading test in order to start 4rth grade or they have to repeat 3rd grade.
 Once a student is retained, schools must provide extra support and resources to get them up to grade level by the end of their repeated year.

-While normally a critic of retention policies, of retention policies, Figlio said he thinks an important aspect of Florida’s policy is the extra resources it provides for targeted students, such as being assigned to high-performing teachers, summer camp, individual reading plans, and intensive instruction.
+While normally a critic of retention policies, Figlio said he thinks an important aspect of Florida’s policy is the extra resources it provides for targeted students, such as being assigned to high-performing teachers, summer camp, individual reading plans, and intensive instruction.

 “I actually tend to be pretty negative on the idea of just retaining students,” Figlio said.
 “I view this policy itself as more of investing targeted resources into struggling students as measured by low standardized test performance.”